-Note.
-It can take up to 3 weeks from the date you filed your amended return for it to show up in our system, and processing it can take up to 16 weeks.
+It can take up to 3 weeks from the date you filed your amended return for it to show up in our sys-CAUTION tem, and processing it can take up to 16 weeks.

 Understanding an IRS notice or letter you've received.
 Go to IRS.gov/Notices to find additional information about responding to an IRS notice or letter.